sgjava/javauio/periphery/README.md

 }
 ```

+Device classes provide a high-level, object-oriented abstraction over raw hardware handles, significantly simplifying peripheral interactions for the developer.
+They ensure robust thread safety by using internal ReentrantLock mechanisms to manage concurrent access to shared hardware resources.
+Furthermore, these classes enforce safe resource management by implementing AutoCloseable, which guarantees that hardware pointers are properly released and the hardware is left in a safe state (such as resetting a PWM duty cycle to zero) upon closing.

 <img src="images/periphery.png" width="300"/>

 NanoPi Duo rigged up to test Periphery including serial and SPI loopbacks, MPU6050 to test I2C and Led.